1.1.1. School Team Players

 - Sound changes

-The above are just a few examples; other programs may be deemed cheating if they are found to be giving a player or team an unfair advantage.
+This list is not comprehensive; other programs may be deemed cheating if they are found to be giving a player or team an unfair advantage.
 Players who are found to be cheating will be immediately disqualified from all tournaments they currently compete in until their conclusion and beyond at the discretion of High School Esports League administration.

 The exploitation of any bugs/glitches that give a player or team an unfair advantage and are unallowed by the game’s developer are prohibited from use in official matches.
 The following are some examples of prohibited exploits: